ajnelson/regxml_extractor/README.md

     export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"

-The Python in regxml_extractor require DFXML, which is easiest to satisfy with a path augmentation.
+The Python in `regxml_extractor` requires DFXML, which is easiest to satisfy with a path augmentation.
 Append this to your shell's `.rc` file (e.g. `.bashrc` for Bash):

     export PYTHONPATH="$SLEUTHKIT_SRC_DIR/tools/fiwalk/python:$PYTHONPATH"